 The Association for Public Art’s Museum Without Walls™: AUDIO is an innovative and accessible outdoor sculpture audio program for Philadelphia’s preeminent collection of public art.
-This multi-platform audio experience is available for free by cell phone, mobile app, audio download, or online.
-A map listing all of the artworks in the program is available on our website or as a brochure at local visitor centers in Philadelphia.
+This multi-platform audio experience is available for free by phone, mobile app, or online.

 Map Pick-Up Locations:

 Hours: Monday-Friday 9am-4:30pm

 6th and Market Streets, Philadelphia, PA